Are VR flight simulators the future of pilot training?

 A quick guide to the best VR headsets and platforms on the market

 At present, the VR headset is either mobile or tethered.
 Mobile headsets allow a user to attach a cellphone, turning their smartphone into a VR device.
 This means no wires are required.
 The Samsung Gear VR and Google Daydream View is an inexpensive mobile virtual reality headset.
 Tethered headsets offer six degrees of freedom (6DOF) to accurately track a user’s position for a more immersive virtual reality experience.
 Due to the limited processing power of smartphones compared to desktop or laptop computers, tethered VR headsets typically provide a much more immersive and realistic cockpit experience.

 There are several pieces of equipment a user needs to get started:

 - A yoke or joystick to control your airplane

 - Rudder pedals, which are important for users who want to really fly someday

 Although not yet available to the common user, some of the latest work being done with haptic (force feedback) technology involves mechanical actuators – devices placed in contact with different areas of the body, most often the hands and fingertips, which allow the user to experience sensations in virtual reality.
-This has an exciting benefit when adapted for flight training: they give VR trained pilots realistic touch-based confirmation of every switch and dial they use while in flight.
+This has an exciting benefit when adapted for pilot training: they give VR trained pilots realistic touch-based confirmation of every switch and dial they use while in flight.